-With respect to substances in groundwater for which groundwater water protection criteria are specified in Appendix C of the RSRs, or approved by the commissioner pursuant to subsection (i)(1) of this section, alternative groundwater protection criteria may be calculated by an LEP pursuant to subdivision (3) of this subsection or approved in writing by the commissioner pursuant to subdivision (4) or (5) of this subsection.
+With respect to substances in groundwater for which groundwater water protection criteria are specified in Appendix C of the RSRs, or approved by the commissioner pursuant to section 22a-133k-3(i)(1) of the RSRs, alternative groundwater protection criteria may be calculated by an LEP or approved in writing by the commissioner, pursuant to this subdivision.

-(3) LEP Calculation of Alternative Groundwater Protection Criteria
+(A) LEP Calculation of Alternative Groundwater Protection Criteria

-(A) For a substance in groundwater located in an area designated on the department's "Potential Alternative Groundwater Protection Criteria Map" in Appendix I of the RSRs, alternative groundwater protection criteria may be calculated by an LEP, in accordance with subparagraph (B) or (C) of this subdivision, as applicable, provided that:
+(i) For a substance in groundwater located in an area designated on the Department's "Potential Alternative Groundwater Protection Criteria Map" in Appendix I of the RSRs, alternative groundwater protection criteria may be calculated by an LEP, in accordance with clause (ii) or (iii) of this subparagraph, as applicable, provided that:

-(i) Written notice of the use of alternative groundwater protection criteria is submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs, and any such notice includes:
+(I) Written notice of the use of alternative groundwater protection criteria shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs, and shall also include:

-(I) The alternative groundwater protection criteria calculation in accordance with subparagraph (B) or (C) of this subdivision; and
+(a) The alternative groundwater protection criteria calculation in accordance with clause (ii) or (iii) of this subparagraph; and

-(II) Documentation demonstrating compliance with the requirements of this subdivision, including, but not limited to, a water supply well receptor survey;
+(b) Documentation demonstrating compliance with the requirements of this subparagraph, including but not limited to, a water supply well receptor survey;

-(ii) Any alternative groundwater protection criteria shall not exceed:
+(II) Any alternative groundwater protection criteria shall not exceed:

-(I) One hundred (100) times the groundwater protection criteria specified in Appendix C of the RSRs or approved by the commissioner in accordance with subsection (i)(1) of this section; and
+(a) One hundred times the groundwater protection criteria specified in Appendix C of the RSRs, or approved by the commissioner in accordance with section 22a-133k-3(i)(1) of the RSRs; and

-(II) The residential volatilization criteria for groundwater specified in Appendix E of the RSRs or approved by the commissioner in accordance with subsection (i)(3) of this section;
+(b) The residential volatilization criteria for groundwater specified in Appendix E of the RSRs, or approved by the commissioner in accordance with section 22a-133k-3(i)(3) of the RSRs;

-(iii) No public or private drinking water supply well is present on any subject parcel within or adjacent to the areal extent of the portion of the subject groundwater plume in which a substance exceeds the background concentration;
+(III) No public or private drinking water supply well is present on any subject parcel within or adjacent to the areal extent of the portion of the subject groundwater plume in which a substance exceeds the background concentration;

-(iv) A public water supply distribution system is available within five hundred (500) feet downgradient and two hundred (200) feet in any direction of the subject groundwater plume;
+(IV) A public water supply distribution system is available within five hundred feet downgradient and two hundred feet in any direction of the subject groundwater plume;

-(v) All releases to soil that constitute a source of pollution resulting in the subject groundwater plume have been remediated so there is no longer an on-going source in soil impacting groundwater;
+(V) All releases to soil that constitute a source of pollution resulting in the subject groundwater plume have been remediated so there is no longer an on-going source in soil impacting groundwater;

-(vi) No alternative pollutant mobility criteria is used for the same substance for which an alternative groundwater protection criteria is used;
+(VI) Alternative pollutant mobility criteria is not used for the same substance for which alternative groundwater protection criteria is used;

-(vii) The subject groundwater plume is a diminishing state groundwater plume; and
+(VII) The subject groundwater plume is a diminishing state groundwater plume; and

-(viii) The alternative groundwater protection criteria being calculated is not used for any portion of the subject groundwater plume located in bedrock unless approved by the commissioner in accordance with subdivision (5) of this subsection.
+(VIII) The alternative groundwater protection criteria being calculated is not used for any portion of the subject groundwater plume located in bedrock unless approved by the commissioner in accordance with section 22a-133k-3(d)(2)(C) of the RSRs.

-(B) For volatile organic substances, the following equation shall be used to calculate alternative groundwater protection criteria in accordance with this subdivision:
+(ii) For volatile organic substances, the following equation shall be used to calculate alternative groundwater protection criteria in accordance with this subparagraph:

-$\frac{\text{Alternative GWPC} = \frac{\text{TAC} \times \text{HV} \times \text{ER} \times \text{MC}}{\text{f} \times \text{WFR}}$
+Alternative GWPC = $\frac{TAC \times HV \times ER \times MC}{f \times WFR}$

-Terms D Description Value Units --------- ------------- ------- --------------
+Terms Description Value Units ------- ------------- ------- -------